desmodev/desmodev.github.io/_posts/2022-10-01-Using-a-reference-manager.md

 ---
 layout: post
 title: Using a reference manager
-description: Cite, write, repeat
+description: When writing a thesis of 10,000 words, a reference manager is a good way to manage and keep track of your sources; when putting together a thesis of 80,000–100,000 words, you will quickly become lost without one.
-tags: thesis dissertation
+tags: thesis referencing EndNote
-categories: reference
+categories:
 ---

 When you're writing a thesis of 10,000 words, a reference manager is a good way to manage and keep track of your sources; when putting together a thesis of 80,000 to 100,000 words, you will quickly become lost without one.